21 Japanese Knotweed facts – By a team of professional ecological consultants

 - London’s 2012 Olympics site was riddled with the stuff and the developers spent four years getting it under control.

-- It may be invasive.
-But some say it’s also delicious.
-There are several interesting recipes to make using the plant’s peculiarly sweet rhizomes.
+- It may be invasive but some say it’s also delicious.
+There are several interesting recipes to make using the plant’s rhubarb-like young shoots.
 Why not try knotweed crumble – it’s delicious!

 - Japanese knotweed isn’t toxic.
 But because it’s so all-consuming and covers the ground so comprehensively, the habitat it creates is hostile to local wildlife, birds, plants and insects.
 It also releases allelopathic chemicals into the soil that can stop other plants from growing.

-- The plant grows remarkably fast and vigorously, growing 2m-3m high each growing season, sometimes 10cm a day, with a root spread of at 7m or more.
+- The plant grows remarkably fast and vigorously, growing 2m-3m high each growing season, sometimes 10cm a day, with a root spread of up to 7m, sometimes more.

 - Dead knotweed bits and pieces can take as long as two years to decompose properly.